 A great example is the EIP Program run by designer fashion store Net-a-Porter and Mr Porter.
 EIP members get direct access to a personal shopper, as well as advance previews of clothes and sales.

 This is likely to be more attractive than freebies to the website's clientele, especially when you consider estimates suggest you need to spend around $70,000 annually to gain access to the program.

 You must take steps to measure whether your customer loyalty program is effective.
 Knowing this will tell you if it's worth continuing with your program as it is, or whether you should make some changes.
 Here are two ways you can measure the effectiveness of your customer loyalty program.

-Your participation rate will show you the percentage of customers that sign up to your program.
-To calculate this rate, simply divide the number of customers who sign up to your program by your total customers.
+Your participation rate will show you the percentage of customers that sign up for your program.
+To calculate this rate, simply divide the number of customers who sign up for your program by your total customers.